quotient-im/Quaternion/README.md

 - `use_human_friendly_dates` - set this to false (or 0) if you do NOT want usage of human-friendly dates ("Today", "Monday" instead of the standard day-month-year triad) in the UI; the default is true.
+- `show_noop_events` - set this to 1 to show state events that do not alter the state (you'll see "(repeated)" next to most of those).
 - `quote_style` - the quote template.
 The `\\1` means the quoted string.
   By default it's `> \\1\n`.
 - `quote_regex` - set to `^([\\s\\S]*)` to add `UI/quote_style` only at